-Last updated: August 22, 2023
+Last updated: November 7, 2023

 On July 18, Michigan Attorney General Dana Nessel criminally charged the 16 individuals in Michigan who signed legal documents on December 14, 2020 falsely claiming to be electors for Donald Trump in the electoral college, despite Trump having lost the state by a margin of 154,000 votes.
 Michigan was one of seven states where "fake electors" claimed that Donald Trump won the 2020 presidential election in their state.
 As of August 10, all 16 defendants have been arraigned in the District Court in Ingham County.
-All 16 defendants pled not guilty on all eight counts of their individual indictments.
+All 16 defendants initially pled not guilty on all eight counts of their individual indictments.
+In October 2023, James Renner had all his charges dropped after entering into a cooperating agreement with AG Nessel.